World’s first facility converting plastic waste to wax opens in Laois

 The world’s first facility to convert plastic waste into wax has opened in Co Laois following a €12 million investment by backers including Dublin investment company Towerview.

-Trifol produces eco friendly wax from 100 per cent plastic waste which can then go on to be used across a variety of industries from personal cosmetics to candles and chewing gum.
+Trifol produces ecofriendly wax from 100 per cent plastic waste.
+It can be used across a variety of industries, from personal cosmetics to candles and chewing gum.

+The product, EnviroWax, removes up to two tonnes of plastic waste for each tonne of wax produced.
+The company can also produce wax ingredients for the production of synthetic lubricants.

-Trifol’s patented processes follow research from Queen’s University Belfast and subsequent testing at the University of Limerick.
-The company has been awarded three patents by the UK patent office for its process while patents have been filed and are awaiting grant approval by the EU and US patent offices.
+Trifol’s patented processes follow research at Queen’s University Belfast and subsequent testing at the University of Limerick.
+The company has been awarded three patents by the UK patent office for its process.
+Patents have been filed and are awaiting grant approval by the EU and US patent offices.

 Mr Gilmore added that demand for wax in the oil refining sector has led to regional shortages in some of Trifol’s target markets, “with demand for wax four times outstripping supply”.